How Method Overloading Works in PHP

 The code is pretty self explanatory.
 Here’s a step by step breakdown:

-method to know how many arguments are passed to your method. - Check the function name being passed in.
-This
+• Use the count method to know how many arguments are passed to your method.

-will house all the different methods you intend to create variations of, so the name should be unique and be used to group variations of the methods. - Handle the logic as you like based on the different number of arguments.
+• Handle the logic as you like based on the different number of arguments.
 Here, we return the sum as is when we have two arguments.
 We return the sum if it’s less than 10 when we have three arguments.

-method, PHP checks for a method with the same name in the class, if it doesn't find it, it calls the__call
+• When you call the add method, PHP checks for a method with the same name in the class, if it doesn't find it, it calls the __call method instead, and that is how the code is run.

-method now, create a new instance of the SampleClass
+To call the add method now, create a new instance of the SampleClass class and try it out.

 $sampleObject = new SampleClass;